 Getting the Best Deal for the Diamond You Wish to Buy

 The 4Cs (Cut, Color, Clarity, Carat) in totality determine the beauty and brilliance of the diamond.
-Therefore, it is difficult to differentiate between just one element such as the color or the clarity through untrained eyes and even with expert eyes.
-Thus, it is an intelligent idea to judge a diamond’s beauty as a whole instead of focusing only on one characteristic.
+Therefore, it is difficult to differentiate between just one element, such as the color or the clarity, through untrained eyes and even with expert eyes.
+Thus, it is a wise idea to judge a diamond's beauty as a whole instead of focusing only on one characteristic.

-Here are the few factors which will help you to invest smartly in your dream stone.
+Here are a few factors which will help you to invest smartly in your dream stone.